androwis/androwis.github.com/_posts/2014-03-13-medical-school.md

 medical school.

 Computer science fulfills my passion to create.
 As a medium, my inner engineer is given a platform to explore, understand and develop systems.
-I have used technology to build systems that enable others to do things previously impossible to them.
-However, discovering the differences between healing and enabling has transformed computer science into my personal stepping stone to medicine.
+I love using technology to build systems that enable others to do things that were once previously impossible for them.

+However, learning the differences between healing and enabling has transformed computer science into my personal stepping stone to medicine.
 I entered the field of accessibility as an undergraduate.
-From there, it took me 8 years of exploring the role interfaces play in the lives of handicapped individuals, understanding how computers work, and building stuff to learn why I want to marry technology and medicine.
+From there, it took me 8 years of exploring the role interfaces play in the lives of handicapped individuals, understanding how computers work, and building stuff to *finally* learn why I want to marry technology and medicine.

-I feel there is a disconnect when I serve people tangentially through technology.
-At the end of the day, the relationships I form with users are the most valuable aspect of my work.
-Learning about people's dreams and insecurities have collectively shaped the role I hope to play through medicine.
+Ultimately, I felt there was too great of a disconnect when I serve people tangentially through technology.
+At the end of the day, the relationships I form with users are the most valuable aspect of my work, and that is an aspect I feel computer science fails to emphasize, and I believe unjustly so.

-The role became clear to me as I shadowed physicians and observed their relationships with patients.
-Healing encompasses many things; among  those are direct care, devotion, and service to patients.
+The process of learning about people's dreams and insecurities collectively shape the role I hope to play through medicine.
+That role became clear to me in bits and pieces through shadowing physicians.
+Observing their relationships with patients allowed me to see how healing encompasses many things; among  those are direct care, devotion, and service to patients.
 Despite the different procedures I witnessed, each specialty demonstrated an almost identical form of these elements.
 Valuing education and exemplifying strong desires to teach, each